There is at least one patient data breach every day!

 Also, don’t forget to store your user and system credentials securely.
 Writing EMR passwords on sticky notes and attaching them to computer screens is hardly HIPAA compliant.
 Instead, consider using a specialized credential management system like AWS Secrets Manager.

 Another good idea would be to use temporary user credentials that expire after a certain period of time and have to be replaced with new ones.

 To illustrate the severity of the matter, consider this famous case…

 Medical Informatics Engineering (MIE), an EHR vendor, failed to follow the basic authentication requirements and created shared accounts for testing.
 Several employees were sharing the same login ‘tester’ and password ‘testing’ to get access to the system.
 No unique user identification was required.
 Hackers used this account to explore the vulnerabilities of the system.
 As a result, they managed to attack the system several times, compromising millions of patient records at 11 hospitals that used this system.

-Besides the authentication, MIE also had other HIPAA violations, such as not encrypting sensitive data, not providing proper personnel training, no risk assessment etc. This made the job of the hackers even easier.
+Besides the authentication, MIE also had other HIPAA violations, such as not encrypting sensitive data, not providing proper personnel training, no risk assessment, etc. This made the job of hackers even easier.

 3. Automatic Logoff

 To prevent unauthorized access, your employees should always log off once they leave their workstation (any device on which they use EMR).
 However, since we’re only humans, the chances that one of the users will forget to do it are high.
 That is why it is best to implement an automatic logoff in your EMR so that a session is terminated automatically after a certain period of time when the system is not used.